dbushong/woolgather/README.md

 the client for display.

-Full-text searching will be faked for now by using an indexed searchable words array column in Mongo.  (perhaps stemmed?  we'll fake multi-word sequence searches w/ post-filtering)
+Full-text searching will be faked for now by using an indexed searchable words array field in Mongo, searched with the `$all` modifier (perhaps stemmed?)
+We'll fake multi-word sequence searches w/ post-filtering.

 DB Schema
 ---------